turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

 export { ChatCard } from "./ChatCard";
 ```

-Move out of the components directory to `src`.
-Make a new file named `App.jsx`in the same folder`src` and paste the given code.
+Move out to the `src` directory and create a new file called `App.jsx` and paste the following code :

-> Note: Write down the `contract address` obtained earlier in the variable named `contractAddress` on line 10

 {% hint style="info" %}
-Note: Write down the contract address obtained in `Implementing the smart contract` section in the variable named `contractAddress` on line 12
+Note: Write down the contract address obtained in `Implementing the smart contract` section in the variable named `contractAddress` on line 9
 {% endhint %}

 ```javascript